JoeOwnage67/5E-XENOS/README.md

 There are mod options under Vanilla Expanded Framework that allow you to toggle *Biotech Expansion* xenotypes and factions on or off.

 Credit for the assets and ideas in the mod dependancies go to their authors and artists.
-Thank you to Sarg Bjornson (Alpha Genes), Lennoxite (Biotech Expansion), and DetVisor (Det's Stoneborn).
+Thank you to Sarg Bjornson (Alpha Genes), Lennoxite (Biotech Expansion), RedMattis (Big & Small), and DetVisor (Det's Stoneborn).

 Special thanks to 셉텐트리온 (Infinity Race), Mlie/Dalrae/Elseud (Wa Skeleton and Wa Skeleton Zombie Retexture), and SirMashedPotato (Lynians) for allowing me to borrow their textures.